Dropshipping vs ecommerce: a detailed comparison

 Drawbacks of dropshipping

-Like everything, dropshipping has its cons.
+Dropshipping also has its downsides.
 While it’s a completely viable business model, there are aspects that you must be prepared for.

 Refunds and returns